enkidevs/curriculum/mongodb/intro/aggregation-with-expression-operators/aggregation-with-arithmetic-expression-operators-i.md

 }
 ```

-Let's say we have a `pokemon` collection where each pokémon has 3 power fields: `Basic` ,`Strong` and `Ultimate`.
+Let's say we have a `pokemon` collection where each pokémon has 3 power fields: `"Basic"` ,`"Strong"` and `"Ultimate"`.
 Each field has its own power "level" (number).
-We can use the `$add` operator to easily calculate the total strength of all 3 powers.
+We can use the `$add` operator to calculate the total strength of all 3 powers.

 Example documents:
 ```javascript